Increasing safe and efficient trade of agriculture in East Africa

-The EAC is one of the fastest-growing regional economic economies and agriculture contributes significantly to this.
+The EAC is one of the fastest-growing regional economic economies.
+Agriculture contributes significantly to this.
 Approximately 80% of the EAC population live in rural areas and depend on agriculture for their livelihoods.
 However, the trade of agriculture between EAC partner states is hindered by among others, unharmonized sanitary and phytosanitary (SPS) standards including different entry and exit points, inspection procedures, lack of diagnostic capacity, equipment and certification schemes to ensure market standards are delivered safely and efficiently.

 What is this project doing?

-Phase one, CABI worked in partnership with targeted EAC Partner States, USDA and other stakeholders, CABI and KO Associates (KOA) conducted a technical and legal assessment of SPS systems in EAC to help prioritize SPS investment options that will improve both regional and international trade and further strengthen regional integration of the EAC in five EAC countries: Burundi, Kenya, Rwanda, Tanzania and Uganda.
-CABI engaged with authorities and private sector players within the EAC to identify SPS issues affecting regional and international trade and which will develop regional commitments and investment opportunities at country and regional levels whilst applying synergies from existing projects and investments.
-Phase one aimed to:
+During the initial stages of the project, CABI worked in partnership with targeted EAC Partner States, USDA and other stakeholders.
+CABI and KO Associates’ (KOA) role was to conduct a technical and legal assessment of SPS systems in EAC that will help prioritize SPS investment options and improve both regional and international trade, further strengthening regional integration of the EAC in five EAC countries: Burundi, Kenya, Rwanda, Tanzania and Uganda.

-Phase two, CABI was contracted to provide technical support geared towards increasing capacity for surveillance, notifications and emergency response in four EAC countries: Kenya, Uganda, Tanzania and Rwanda, with a specific focus on enlisted quarantine pests and diseases posing emerging threats.
-Phase two included the development of a regional strategy, national implementation plans, training on pest risk management and field simulation exercises.
+Technical support will increase capacity for surveillance, notifications and emergency response in four EAC countries: Kenya, Uganda, Tanzania and Rwanda, with a specific focus on enlisted quarantine pests and diseases posing emerging threats.

 - Assessment of SPS Legal/Regulatory Framework in the EAC Partner States